 The Lost Towers of Florence.
 A Vanished Medieval Skyline (Chris Dobson eBook, Second Edition November 2014).
 Available here

 "Un uomo di cultura straordinaria".
-Federico II, Dante e Firenze (Vinoutlet talk, Florence, June 2014).
+Federico II, Dante e Firenze (Vinoutlet lecture, Florence, June 2014).

 Silk, Steel and Peacocks' Tails.
-Fashion in Renaissance Florence (Vinoutlet talk, Florence, June 2014).
+Fashion in Renaissance Florence (Vinoutlet lecture, Florence, June 2014).

 Smoke and Shadows.
-High Renaissance Painting in Florence (Vinoutlet talk, Florence, May 2014).
+High Renaissance Painting in Florence (Vinoutlet lecture, Florence, May 2014).

 The Compasses and the Knife.
-The Art of Assassination in Medici Florence (Vinoutlet talk, Florence, April 2014).
+The Art of Assassination in Medici Florence (Vinoutlet lecture, Florence, April 2014).